Skip to main content

 The Mayor is a member of all committees and holds full voting rights.

-Currently, Buller District Council has two committees, each with specific functions delegated to them by Council.
+Currently, Buller District Council has five committees, each with specific functions delegated to them by Council.
 The committee structure is reviewed at the beginning of each triennium.

-For more details, you can view the Terms of Reference and Delegations for Council and Committees of Council 2022 - 2025
+For more details, you can view the Terms Of Reference And Delegations (Adopted 17 December 2025)

 You can find out the meeting dates of each committee on our meetings page.